 molecular self-assembled materials

-My interest is to understand the structure, properties and behaviour of soft materials formed by self-assembly of detergents, lipids and polymers into micelles, vesicles and liquid crystals.
-Although we focus on fundamental understanding, these compounds are found almost everywhere from pharmaceutical and industrial formulations to living systems.
-We examine these at the sub-nanometer to sub-micron scale by X-ray and neutron scattering at Australian and international facilities, as well as optical, electron and probe microscopy, calorimetry, and rheology.
-Each area is the basis for several possible Honours projects.
+We are seeking to understand how to control the structure, properties and behaviour of soft materials formed by the self-assembly of surfactants, lipids, polymers and nanoparticles into micelles, liquid crystals and other nanostructured phases.
+Although we focus on fundamental understanding, these materials are found almost everywhere from pharmaceutical and industrial formulations to living systems.
+All of the projects offered employ advanced nanoscale characterization techniques including X-ray and neutron scattering (at Australian and international facilities), electron and scanning probe microscopy, in combination with macroscopic characterization by optical microscopy, calorimetry, and rheology.

 The classic cartoon picture of a surfactant micelle is a non-polar droplet coated by polar functional groups in contact with water.
-They look no different than a hydrophobic nanoparticle with hydrophilic surface groups.
 But this static picture hides the other main characteristic of micelles, and of all self-assembled structures.
-They exist in dynamic equilibrium.
-They exchange molecules with solvent, break up and reform, and also stretch, bend, vibrate, and rotate about their average shape.
-In contrast, a nanoparticle is static.
-We are exploring self-assembly between these two limiting cases using two novel kinds of polymeric amphiphiles1.
-Both allow us to vary the rate of each dynamic process in solution, and see changes in nanostructure when components are mixed or under flow.
-This can be used to control many important applications of amphiphiles including burst release rates in drug delivery systems, flow behaviour of personal care or industrial formulations, the rigidity of gels. or even the drying of paint.
+They are equilibrium structures, and therefore exist exchange molecules with solvent, break up and reform, and also stretch, bend, vibrate, and rotate about their average shape.
+A hydrophobic nanoparticle with hydrophilic surface groups is static.
+Using novel polymeric amphiphiles,1 we can vary the rate of various dynamic processes in solution, and see changes in nanostructure when components are mixed or are flowing using time-resolved neutron scattering.
+These processes control important applications of amphiphiles including burst release in drug delivery systems, flow behaviour of personal care or industrial formulations, and the rigidity of gels.

 For further information, please contact: